By Beth Colley

 Preparing for this question is a very good exercise in figuring out what you enjoy doing, what is meaningful to you, and -- really -- what you actually want to be doing in five years.

-This could help you focus your job search, in addition to providing a good answer to a common job interview question.
+Having a good answer to this question could help you focus your job search, in addition to providing a good answer to a common job interview question.

 [MORE: Read Smart Answers to Interview Questions for advice from a recruiter.]